 St Peter's Basilica, Vatican City

 Built on the site of St Peter's tomb, the Basilica took 150 years to complete and many celebrated artists and architects were involved, not least Michelangelo who was responsible for the Dome.
 There is now a railway line connecting the Vatican to Castel Gandolfo, the Pope's summer palace.
 The ticket includes access to Vatican museums and Sistine chapel, gardens and Castel Gandolfo.
-More information can be found online.

 The Sistine Chapel